- Finding the perfect cat

 - Do you already have pets?

 - Do you have young children?

 - Consider the bills

 You've decided to give a cat from a shelter a forever home-a fantastic thing to do!
-There are so many pets in the UK that have been abandoned, abused or simply had owners that were no longer able to take care of them.
+There are so many pets in the world that have been abandoned, abused or simply had owners that were no longer able to take care of them.
 All of these animals are looking for a second chance at a loving home.